-With the big day fast approaching, the engagement ring purchased, and the weddings rings selected, you and your partner are likely to be becoming increasingly excited as the day draws nearer.
+With your big day fast approaching, the engagement ring purchased, and the weddings rings selected, you and your partner are likely to be becoming increasingly excited as the day draws near.

 But perhaps you’re conscious of upsetting the balance – especially when it comes to common myths and superstitions around your wedding rings and engagement ring.
 Does an itchy finger really mean bad luck?
-And would a tight wedding ring mean the relationship becomes ‘stifled’?
+And would a tight wedding ring lead to a ‘stifled’ relationship?
 Our guide to the most common wedding ring and engagement ring superstitions has you covered.